ScalablyTyped/Distribution/u/uifabric__utilities/readme.md

  * @public
  */
 /**
+ * Returns a single function which will call each of the given functions in the context of the
+ * parent.
+ */
+/**
  * ARIA helper to concatenate attributes, returning undefined if all attributes
  * are undefined.
 (Empty strings are not a valid ARIA attribute value.)
  *